 Occupying a former chain restaurant location, the Sunliner Diner brings a welcome breath of fresh air to Pigeon Forge, while also transporting you back in time.
 The bright red and shiny chrome decor will catch your eye before you even step inside, and once you make it through the door, you’ll be treated to bright natural light and shiny chrome ceilings, plus a cheerful checkered floor and red accents to complete the look.

-We sampled several different dishes from the all-day breakfast menu, plus options from the lunch and dinner menu, which starts at 11.
+Munch a little bit on the all-day breakfast menu, or options from the lunch and dinner menu, which starts at 11.
 The Sunliner also serves desserts and cocktails, making it a great stop for a morning outing with the family, or a late-night date with that someone special.
-Some of our favorite menu items include:

 This updated classic was delicious and perfect for vegetarians.
 We enjoyed the Creole hollandaise sauce and fresh tomato and paid a little extra to enjoy it with a vegetarian Beyond patty, which was an unexpected and welcome option.